 The unit will be assessed using a combination of blended learning assessment and feedback, incorporating theoretical and practical elements, problem- based learning, case study analysis, and simulated learning modes.

 - 6 points

-Students are able to (1) demonstrate an advanced understanding of the pathological and pathophysiological basis of target pathologies. ; (2) demonstrate knowledge of evidence-based rehabilitation or therapeutic practice for target pathologies.; (3) apply knowledge related to design and implementation of therapeutic programs or interventions.; (4) apply knowledge related to clinical assessment of patients with chronic and complex conditions; and (5) apply knowledge related to interpretation of clinical data.
+Students are able to (1) demonstrate an advanced understanding of the pathological and pathophysiological basis of target pathologies or presentations; (2) demonstrate knowledge of evidence-based treatment, rehabilitation or therapeutic practice for target pathologies; (3) apply knowledge related to design and implementation of therapeutic programs or interventions; (4) apply knowledge related to clinical assessment of patients with target pathologies/presentations; and (5) apply knowledge related to interpretation of clinical data.

-- Indicative assessments in this unit are as follows: (1) theory exam; (2) course workbook; and (3) skills and safe practice assessment.
+Indicative assessments in this unit are as follows: (1) theory exam and (2) clinical knowledge assessments.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the clinical competency assessment via OSCE (objective, structured clinical examination) and course workbook and quizzes components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the theory exam component.

 - Unit Coordinator(s)

 - This unit is delivered in a blocked, structure based on alignment with Postgraduate and MCEP course requirements.

 Week 1= face-to-face teaching on campus (multiple sessions)

 Week 2 - 11 = asynchronous online learning modules (e.g., self-paced learning) via LMS